DtxdF/AppJail.docs/docs/source-tree.md

 ##### jail

-The requirement to update a jail is that it must be a thickjail, but to update using the source tree, i.e. `appjail update jail`, will make some assumptions.
-If the jail has a release directory that has the dummy file `.from_src`, it means that this jail was installed using a source tree, so `appjail update jail` should proceed to update the jail using the source instead of the binary form.
+The requirement to update a jail is that it must be a thickjail, but to update using the source tree, i.e. `appjail-update(1)` `jail`, will make some assumptions.
+If the jail has a release directory that has the dummy file `.from_src`, it means that this jail was installed using a source tree, so `appjail-update(1)` `jail` should proceed to update the jail using the source instead of the binary form.
 This, of course, creates a link between the jail and the release, which we must take into account when we are going to destroy the release, update the jail or export it to another system.

 If we export the jail to another system we must export/import the release to that system unless we don't need to use the source tree of that system anymore.
 As a tip, you can export the jail and export the release with only the dummy files to have less files to send, ignoring the content of the `release` directory, but of course, you will need to install the world and the kernel (if you want to).